• Skip to primary navigation

 • Add the eggs, one at a time and beat well after each addition.
 Beat in the vanilla.

 • In a medium bowl, whisk together the flour, baking powder and salt.
-Gradually add the flour mixture to butter mixture alternately with sour cream, beginning and ending with flour mixture, beating just until combined after each addition.
+Gradually add the flour mixture to the butter mixture alternately with sour cream, beginning and ending with flour mixture, beating just until combined after each addition.

 • Sprinkle the remaining 1/4 cup of sugar evenly over the top of the cake batter.